The Program Guideline requirements are outlined on the Program Information page.

 In order to insure that the graduate of the M.S. program will have acquired a sufficient breadth of knowledge in computer science, the following three courses or their equivalents are required if they were not previously taken at the upper division as an undergraduate:

 - CS 5700 Computability, Automata and Formal Languages

 - CS 5720 Design and Analysis of Algorithms

 The entrance requirements coupled with these three courses insure that the graduate of the M.S. program will have acquired a sufficient breadth of knowledge in computer science.
 Students who have had advanced undergraduate courses in these exact areas will not be allowed to take these courses for graduate credit, but instead are required to include other graduate level computer science courses in their Plan of Study.

 The Plan of Study must also satisfy a depth enhancement requirement.
-To satisfy this requirement the graduate student's Plan of Study can include no more than four computer science courses that are cross-listed with 4000 level computer science courses.
-This requirement prevents students from taking all introductory level graduate courses and insures that all graduates of the program will have acquired depth in at least one sub field of computer science.
+To satisfy this requirement the graduate student's Plan of Study can include unlimited computer science courses that are cross-listed with 4000 level computer science courses.

 The remaining courses in the Plan of Study are electives.
 The number of courses will depend on whether Plan I or Plan II is chosen.
 Plan I requires a thesis worth 6 credit hours.
 Plan II requires a project worth 3 credit hours.
 Up to 6 hours of graduate level courses may be taken in other departments.
 The student's Advisory Committee must approve such courses before they are taken.
 Any course, which is cross-listed with computer science, is considered a computer science course, regardless of the department in which the student actually registers.
 The student must maintain a grade point average of at least 3.0 or be subject to being placed on probation or denied the privilege of continued enrollment as a graduate student in the University.